-- If an employee with access to an administrator link has left your organization, follow these steps.
+- If an employee with access to a link with administrator access has left your organization, follow these steps.

-- If you have lost your administrator link, follow these steps.
+- If you have lost a link with administrator access, follow these steps.

-- If you have accidentally shared your administrator link (with an individual, a small group, or even publicly), you’ll want to take a slightly different approach.
+- If you have accidentally shared a link with administrator access (with an individual, a small group, or even publicly), you can take one of these steps immediately:

-- Change the permission on the old (compromised) administrator link.
+- change the access permission on the link.

 - Go to Settings > Sharing.